-Gratitude Grants are the ENF's way of saying thank you to every Lodge that meets the National President's per-member goal for giving to the ENF.
+Gratitude Grants ranging from $2,000 to $3,000 are the ENF's way of saying thank you to every Lodge that meets the National President's per-member goal for giving to the ENF.

-New Rule: Gratitude Grant eligibility is now based on whether the Lodge has reached the GER’s per-member-giving goal in the prior fiscal year.
-If the Lodge met the 2017-18 goal, the Lodge will be able to apply for a 2018-19 Gratitude Grant on July 1.
+Gratitude Grant eligibility is based on whether the Lodge has reached the GER’s per-member-giving goal in the prior fiscal year.
+If the Lodge meets the 2020-21 goal, the Lodge will be able to apply for a 2021-22 Gratitude Grant on April 1.

 Gratitude Grants must be used to support local, charitable activities such as hosting a community clean-up day, purchasing supplies for a homeless shelter, or organizing a school literacy fair.

 Adapting to COVID-19

 Donations qualify.
 Normally, if a Lodge proposed to donate its Gratitude Grant to another organization, we’d ask to consider a more active use of the funds.
 Due to the ongoing COVID-19 pandemic, we adapted that approach for now and will continue to encourage Lodges to think about donating to food pantries or other local organizations that are better equipped to directly serve the populations in need affected by the pandemic.

 Click here for a succinct, printable version of our general CIP grant guidelines.